kyrylo/kyrylo.org/_posts/2024-02-20-using-overmind-with-foreman-as-a-fallback-for-rails-7-1-apps.md

 brew install overmind
 ```

-Note: you _don't_ need to add it to your Gemfile.
+Note: you _don't_ need to add anything to your Gemfile.

 ### Tweak `bin/dev`